Silver-Ore-Team/zBassMusic/docs/docs/user-guide/transitions/jingle.md

 ## Daedalus

-TO set up jingle, you have to add it to a theme using Daedalus API.
+To set up jingle, you have to add it to a theme using Daedalus API.

 ```dae
 BassMusic_AddJingle(